 ,This year I have a child doing their final year of school.
 I find this so hard to believe as I remember the first year he began.
 He was so excited.
 I was anxious...
 Will he like it, what will his teacher be liked, how can I help, do I stay in the classroom?
 The questions were endless.
 We had done some orientation but it was still a bit scarey.
 Together we negotiated the year.
 He had a wonderful teacher.
 She was strict, but clear, with us newbie parents and we felt a part of the class.

 Have a think about your first day at a new job, or walking into a new group of people.
 What helps - some knowledge, preparation, confidence, a friendly smile - these will help your child too.
 Drop them off confidently with a big smile, your confidence will transfer to your child (then meet up with the other Prep parents to express your concerns and try and find answers to your questions).

 A large number of children who begin school this year will be excited but also scared and anxious.
 Planning, familiarity, establishing a regular routine and parental confidence will all help in the transition process.
-I have added a new resource to my website that talks about some ways that you can help your child prepare if they are anxious.
-You will find it under the resources tab.

 * My aim is for these posts is meant to useful, interesting and/or inspiring.
 They are not designed to be used for therapy..

 Kim Dunn is a Child Psychologist and Founder of Positive Young Minds.